Timberfest Memorial 2020 Lacrosse Tournament Rules

 - Any incidents must be reported to the host chair immediately.

-- If team colors are similar, the HOME team will be required to change jerseys.
+- If team colours are similar, the HOME team will be required to change jerseys.

 - ALL major penalties are to be handled by the discipline committee.

-- Tournament Chair - Sheryl Bates, Crystal Kleutsch
+- Tournament Chair - Marie-eve McDonaugh, Sheryl Bates

 - All 5 minute penalties and suspensions must be reported to the ALA office within 48 hours.
 ALA email : firstname.lastname@example.org